ministryofjustice/dps-gradle-spring-boot/README.md

 * Any common build configuration shared by projects is performed in this plugin and not the project itself (removing duplication and subsequent drift)
 * CVEs causing `dependencyCheckAnalyze` failures are mitigated in a single place rather than in each and every project

+This plugin targets Spring Boot 2.
+See the `main` branch for the Spring Boot 3 version.

 ## Release Notes
 ##### [4.13.0](release-notes/4.13.0.md)
 ##### [4.12.1](release-notes/4.12.1.md)